 School of Rhetoric

-School of Rhetoric encompasses grades 9 – 12 and brings together a diverse community of students and faculty devoted to the love of learning, the cultivation of wisdom and eloquence, and the pursuit of life’s most important questions.
+At Annapolis, the School of Rhetoric encompasses grades 9 – 12 and brings together a diverse community of students and faculty devoted to the love of learning, the cultivation of wisdom and eloquence, and the pursuit of life’s most important questions.
 Our unique approach to high school education includes:

 - The Great Conversation: School of Rhetoric curricula introduce students to their intellectual and spiritual heritage by a direct encounter with the greatest primary texts and authors in the Western intellectual tradition.
 As part of the interdisciplinary humanities core, students read, write about, and discuss the most foundational works of literature, politics, theology, and philosophy — from antiquity to the present — in small, dynamic, seminar-style classes.